KihaJeong1994/data-structure/README.md

 - well suited for storage with slow and bulky data access
 - maintains balance by ensuring that each node has the minimum number of keys
 - searching, insertion, deletion : O(logN)
+- ***order*** : the maximum number of the children of each nonleaf node
+- ***degree*** : the minimum number of children possible except for the root
+- nonleaf nodes contain only keys

 ![](https://media.geeksforgeeks.org/wp-content/uploads/20200506235136/output253.png)

+### Properties

+- degree : t
+- All leaves are at the same level.
+The actual elements of the collection are stored in the leaves.
+- Every node except root must contain at least t-1 keys (degree)
+- All nodes(including rrot) may contain at most 2t-1 keys (order)
+- number of children of a node = number of keys + 1
+- All keys of a node are sorted in increasing order.
+The child between two keys **k1** and **k2** contains all keys in the range from **k1** and **k2**
+- B-Tree grows and shrinks from the root (unlike BST)
+- Insertion of a Node in B-Tree happens only at Leaf Node